jla-gardner/graph-pes/docs/source/models/functional.rst

 Functional Models
 =================

-If you have a function that takes an :class:`~graph_pes.graphs.AtomicGraph` and returns a scalar, you can use it as an energy model by wrapping it in :class:`~graph_pes.core.FunctionalModel`:
+If you have a function that takes an :class:`~graph_pes.graphs.AtomicGraph` and returns a scalar energy prediction, you can use ``graph-pes`` to get force and stress predictions "for free" by wrapping it in a :class:`~graph_pes.core.FunctionalModel`:

 .. autoclass:: graph_pes.core.FunctionalModel()
    :members: forward